BryanAbate/ScalaPRSS/README.md

 Do `mvn test`

 ## See the scaladoc
-Open index.html inside the docs folder.
+Open index.html inside the docs folder or see it here: [https://bryanabate.github.io/ScalaPRSS/](https://bryanabate.github.io/ScalaPRSS/)

 ## TODO list
 * Move from Maven to sbt
 * Make the library available as an sbt package
+* change package from babate to scalaprss